carboxylman/stackdb/doc/user-guide.md

 Our strategy will be to set a breakpoint on the `ip_rcv` function;
 generate a backtrace as a string; and hash it into a hashtable that maintains a count.
-However, the StackDB backtrace string-ifier is fairly powerful, and the backtraces we get will probably be fairly unique, due to function call arguments.
+However, the Stackdb backtrace string-ifier is fairly powerful, and the backtraces we get will probably be fairly unique, due to function call arguments.
 So we'll actually generate the backtrace once, and stringify it twice --- once without any function